 Dr. Ferdkoff can go over your health and medical history to determine if you’d benefit from sedation dentistry.
 Most people who want sedation can safely have it administered in the office.
 We offer conscious oral sedation, IV sedation, nitrous oxide, and local anesthetic.
 Depending on your needs, we can help you to figure out which sedative options are right for you.

 What can be expected with Sedation (Sleep) Dentistry?

 When you come in for your appointment we will sit you comfortably in our office.
 For oral sedation, we’ll provide you with a sedative pill that has to be taken before your appointment.
-You’ll enter a deeply relaxed and comfortable state, making the procedure is easier for you.
+You’ll enter a deeply relaxed and comfortable state, making the procedure easier for you.
 For nitrous oxide, a small mask is placed over your nose, allowing you to breathe in the sweet-smelling gas.
-This gas, known as laughing gas, helps to relax you while the procedure is being complete.
+This gas, known as laughing gas, helps you relax while the procedure is being complete.
 IV sedation is best suited for patients undergoing oral surgery, who need to be put into a sleep-like state for treatment.
 Sedation of any kind is administered safely, and you are monitored throughout the duration of your procedure.

 If you’re interested in sleep dentistry and need an office with extended hours, call us today so that we can schedule an appointment for you to come in.